I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hidpi/ns-hidpi-_hidp_value_caps.md

 Specifies the usage page of the link collection that contains the usage or usage range.
 If <b>LinkCollection</b> is zero, <b>LinkUsagePage</b> specifies the usage page of the top-level collection.

-`LogicalMax`

-Specifies a usage's signed upper bound.

-`LogicalMin`

-Specifies a usage's signed lower bound.

-`PhysicalMax`

-Specifies a usage's signed upper bound after scaling is applied to the logical maximum value.

-`PhysicalMin`

-Specifies a usage's signed lower bound after scaling is applied to the logical minimum value.
+`IsRange`

+Specifies, if <b>TRUE</b>, that the structure describes a usage range.
+Otherwise, if <b>IsRange</b> is <b>FALSE</b>, the structure describes a single usage.

+`IsStringRange`

+Specifies, if <b>TRUE</b>, that the usage or usage range has a set of string descriptors.
+Otherwise, if <b>IsStringRange</b> is <b>FALSE</b>, the usage or usage range has zero or one string descriptor.

+`IsDesignatorRange`

+Specifies, if <b>TRUE</b>, that the usage or usage range has a set of designators.
+Otherwise, if <b>IsDesignatorRange</b> is <b>FALSE</b>, the usage or usage range has zero or one designator.

+`IsAbsolute`

+Specifies, if <b>TRUE</b>, that the usage or usage range provides absolute data.
+Otherwise, if <b>IsAbsolute</b> is <b>FALSE</b>, the value is the change in state from the previous value.

+`HasNull`

+Specifies, if <b>TRUE</b>, that the usage supports a <b>NULL</b> value, which indicates that the data is not valid and should be ignored.
+Otherwise, if <b>HasNull</b> is <b>FALSE</b>, the usage does not have a <b>NULL</b> value.

+`Reserved`

+Reserved for internal system use.

+`BitSize`

+Specifies the size, in bits, of a usage's data field in a report.
+If <b>ReportCount</b> is greater than one, each usage has a separate data field of this size.

 `ReportCount`

 Specifies the number of usages that this structure describes.

-`ReportID`

-Specifies the report ID of the HID report that contains the usage or usage range.

-`Reserved`

-Reserved for internal system use.

 `Reserved2`

 Reserved for internal system use.

+`UnitsExp`

+Specifies the usage's exponent, as described by the USB HID standard.

 `Units`

 Specifies the usage's units, as described by the USB HID Standard.

-`UnitsExp`

-Specifies the usage's exponent, as described by the USB HID standard.

-`UsagePage`

-Specifies the usage page of the usage or usage range.
+`LogicalMin`

+Specifies a usage's signed lower bound.

+`LogicalMax`

+Specifies a usage's signed upper bound.

+`PhysicalMin`

+Specifies a usage's signed lower bound after scaling is applied to the logical minimum value.

+`PhysicalMax`

+Specifies a usage's signed upper bound after scaling is applied to the logical maximum value.

 ## Remarks
 Clients obtain a <a href="https://msdn.microsoft.com/d447dda6-a1e5-4e57-b06f-f79f8662c236">value capability array</a> by calling <a href="..\hidpi\nf-hidpi-hidp_getvaluecaps.md">HidP_GetValueCaps</a> or <a href="..\hidpi\nf-hidpi-hidp_getspecificvaluecaps.md">HidP_GetSpecificValueCaps</a>.
 These routines return an array of HIDP_VALUE_CAPS structures in a caller-allocated buffer.
 The required buffer length is specified in the <a href="..\hidpi\ns-hidpi-_hidp_caps.md">HIDP_CAPS</a> structure returned by <a href="..\hidpi\nf-hidpi-hidp_getcaps.md">HidP_GetCaps</a>.